phoer20/phoer20/README.md

 - 👋 Hi, I’m @phoer20
-- 👀 I’m interested in Crypto, NFTs and sleep
+- 👀 I’m interested in Crypto, NFTs and automation
-- 🌱 I’m currently learning Linux, investing and how to airdrop shit to people on opensea.
+- 🌱 I’m currently learning how to invest wisely, program software, and render edits on Blender
 - 📫 How to reach me Email: phoer20@protonmail.com
 Instagram: phoer20
 Twitter: Phoer20